-A car buyer’s agent—also known as a consultant or concierge—works with car dealers to help you get the best price and deals on vehicles.
+A car buyer’s agent—also known as a car concierge, car buying service, or car “broker”—works with car dealers and individual sellers to help you get the best price and deals on vehicles.
 This can include leases as well as purchases, and new and used vehicles.

-Once your agent has negotiated a satisfactory price, they’ll make arrangements for you to close the deal—often at a dealership, but sometimes at your home or office.
+Once your agent has negotiated a fair price, they’ll make arrangements for you to close the deal—often at a dealership, but sometimes at your home or office.
 If necessary, your agent may also arrange to have your new vehicle shipped to you from a distant location.

 The terms car buying service, car broker, and car buyer’s agent are often used loosely, but there can be differences in the ways they operate.

-A car broker may offer this kind of personal service, but may or may not receive dealer commissions.
-Some car brokers are former dealer sales associates who now work on their own.
-However, be aware that their allegiances can still vary, so do your homework before hiring a car broker.
+A car broker may offer this personal service but not receive dealer commissions.
+Some car brokers are former dealer sales associates who now work independently.

-Once you’ve decided on the vehicle you want, the negotiation process for a favorable deal begins, and it’s almost never easy, no matter how reputable the dealership may be.
+Once you’ve decided on the vehicle you want, the negotiation process for a favorable deal begins, and it’s rarely easy, no matter how reputable the dealership may be.

 This is where a car buyer’s agent can make a difference.
-A reputable car buyer’s agent will have knowledge of (and likely a good amount of experience with) car dealership and manufacturer practices.
+A reputable car buyer’s agent will know (and likely have much experience with) car dealership and manufacturer practices.

 Working with a car buyer’s agent can go a long way to giving you peace of mind about your vehicle negotiations.

-A reputable car buyer’s agent has the knowledge and experience to spot pricing that is too high or too low; to negotiate for the features you want while eliminating those you don’t; to avoid common dealer sales tactics; and to ensure that your overall process goes smoothly.
+A reputable car buyer’s agent has the knowledge and experience to spot pricing that is too high or too low; negotiate for the features you want while eliminating those you don’t; avoid common dealer sales tactics; and ensure that your overall process goes smoothly.

 You’ll drive off into the sunset feeling confident and satisfied about the time and money you saved and the respect and consideration you received throughout the process.